Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-OLD-Polkadot_Architecture_and_Governance/Intro_to_Polkadot_Slides.md

 ## Relay Chain Fees

-- Automatically adjusts based on traffic and demand of the Relay Chain.
+- Automatically adjusts based on traffic and demand of the relay chain.
 - 80% of fees sent to the treasury.
 - 20% of fees given to the block producer.
 - "tip" can be given directly to block producer to increase the transaction priority.